mypreview/Conj/docs/altering-typography.md

 Some of the fonts in the Google fonts directory support multiple scripts *(like Latin, Cyrillic, and Greek for example)*.
 To specify which subsets should be downloaded one or a few of the following values should be appended to the URL.

+?> Selecting correct set of subsets is essential mainly if have specific characters such as `ë`, `ç`, `æ`… in your language.

 1. On the frontend, in the **Admin bar**, **Customize**.
 2. On the backend, click **Appearance** » **Customize**.
 3. Navigate to **Typography** section.